 The nature of time has been one of the great puzzles throughout human history.
 This has now been resolved by relativity.
 This shows us without question that time is a fourth dimension, essentially just like space.
 And the whole of the world is all there ‘already’ in a four-dimensional block.
-This image from ABC Science helps to demonstrate what this means.
+As stated by Deutsch:

 Spacetime is sometimes referred to as the ‘block universe’ because within it the whole of physical reality – past present and future – is laid out once and for all, frozen in a single four-dimensional block.
 (1997, 268)